texfaq/texfaq.github.io/FAQ-verbwithin.md

 ```
 the combinartion will not (it will attempt to execute `\error`).
 Other errors one
-may encounter are ''`\verb` ended by end of line'', or even the
+may encounter are "`\verb` ended by end of line", or even the
-rather more helpful ''`\verb` illegal in command argument''.
+rather more helpful "`\verb` illegal in command argument".
 The
 same sorts of thing happen with `\begin{verbatim}` &hellip;
 `\end{verbatim}`:
 <!-- {% raw %} -->